-Three weeks after I first starting using burbur, I tried the anti-inflammatory boswellin again with no headaches or jaw pain.
+Three weeks after I first starting using burbur, I tried the anti-inflammatory boswellin again and this time experienced no headaches or jaw pain.
 I found that it lightened my mood and briefly improved an old frozen-shoulder injury, but after a few days made the shoulder feel worse, as if something raw was moving against something else raw, so I stopped taking it regularly.
 The boswellin also caused a frustrating slowdown of elimination.
 (Caffeine and Advil do also.)

-I know there’s a better term for this, but … With these herbs as with the mycotoxin binders, I’ve discovered that I have to stop and start the treatments, usually three weeks on and one week off.
-It’s pretty clear when this is necessary — I start feeling like crap.
+With these herbs, as with the mycotoxin binders, I’ve discovered that I have to stop and start the treatments, usually three weeks on and one week off.
+It’s pretty clear when this is necessary: I start feeling like crap.

 Alcohol-based tinctures vs. coconut-oil-based tinctures

-After the burbur supplies dried up and I switched to cleavers, I began using the non-alcoholic, coconut-oil version of the tincture, since I had planned on using larger doses of it and even a quarter glass of wine lowers my mood.
+When I couldn’t find burbur and switched to cleavers, I began using the non-alcoholic, coconut-oil version of the tincture, since I had planned on using larger doses of it and even a quarter glass of wine lowers my mood.
 I have only tried the alcohol-based cleavers formula once at the large dose.
-I felt morose and sluggish for days until one evening when I went from 0 to Projectile Vomiting in 30 seconds and then felt really good!
+I felt morose and sluggish for days, until one evening when I went from 0 to Projectile Vomiting in 30 seconds and then felt really good!
 So no more alcohol-based tincture for me.